Information Transmission

 Pressure Sensors

-As the name suggests, a pressure sensor is a sensor for measuring gas pressure.
-Pressure sensors are used in a wide range of fields, including industrial equipment such as pressure switches, medical equipment such as blood pressure monitors, and consumer products.
+As the name suggests, pressure sensors are sensors used to measure gas pressure.
+They are used in a wide range of fields, including industrial equipment such as pressure switches, medical equipment such as blood pressure monitors, and consumer products.

-Currently, we are leveraging the development technology of high-precision pressure sensors that combine piezo-resistance pressure sensors with signal processing ICs to achieve improved precision and high output stability.
+Currently, Fujikura is leveraging its development technology for high-precision pressure sensors that combine piezo-resistive pressure sensors with signal processing ICs to achieve high output stability and improved accuracy.

-Going forward, we will continue to strengthen our product Lineup (名) in order to meet the increasingly diverse needs of the market.
+We will continue to strengthen our product lineup to meet the increasingly diverse needs of the market.

 Oxygen Sensors

-Oxygen sensors are sensors used to measure oxygen concentration.
-Oxygen sensors are used in a wide range of fields, including medical equipment such as oxygen concentrators and incubators, and industrial equipment such as nitrogen generators.
+Oxygen sensors are used to measure oxygen concentration and are used in a wide range of fields, including medical equipment such as oxygen concentrators and incubators, and industrial equipment such as nitrogen generators.

 The oxygen sensor is a limiting current type that uses a zirconia solid electrolyte that has oxygen ion conductivity at high temperatures.
-We manufacturing high-precision oxygen sensors by utilizing our ceramic molding technology, packaging technology, and assembly and measurement technology.
+Fujikura will manufacturing high-precision oxygen sensors by utilizing its ceramic molding technology, packaging technology, assembly technology, and measurement technology.

 Semiconductor Pressure Sensor